Dpalazzari/codeChallenges/README.md

-# Javascript and Ruby Challenges
+# Javascript,Ruby and Python Challenges

 - A series of Ruby challenges practicing both raw Ruby and unit tests using minitest.
 - A series of javascript challenges practicing both raw JavaScript ability and unit tests using mocha/chai.
+- A series of Python challenges learning OOP programming in python and unit testing.

 ## Notes
 - While in debugger mode, hit 'c' to run to first instance of debugger, then type 'repl' to enter a repl session where all variables are available.